Dark Matter Superfluidity: Acknowledgements

 \section{Acknowledgements}

 I wish to warmly thank Marco Cirelli, Babette Dobrich and Jure Zupan for organizing, against all odds, an excellent Les Houches summer school.
 I also want to thank all the students at the School for their enthusiasm and many stimulating questions.
-Last but not least, I want to thank all my collaborators on this work, in particular Lasha~Berezhiani.
+Many thanks to Alexis Bourdon for carefully going through these notes and pointing out some typos.
+We are grateful to the anonymous referees for their constructive suggestions.
+Last but not least, I want to thank all my collaborators on this work, particularly Lasha~Berezhiani.

-\paragraph{Funding information} This work was supported in part by the US Department of Energy (HEP) Award DE-SC0013528, NASA ATP grant 80NSSC18K0694, the Charles E. Kaufman Foundation of the Pittsburgh Foundation, and a W. M. Keck Foundation Science and Engineering Grant.
+\paragraph{Funding information} This work was supported in part by the US Department of Energy (HEP) Award DE-SC0013528, NASA ATP grant NNH17ZDA001N, the Charles E. Kaufman Foundation of the Pittsburgh Foundation, and a W. M. Keck Foundation Science and Engineering Grant.

 \nolinenumbers